wilsonte-umich/mdi-suite-template/pipelines/README.md

 steps, e.g., if a server crashes during step 3, steps 1 and 2
 would not need to be repeated.

+### Conda environments

+All pipelines use conda to construct an appropriate execution environment with proper versions of all required program dependencies, for explicit version control, reproducibility and portability.
+These might include any program called from the command line or a shell script to do data analysis work.

 ## Pipeline construction

 Create one folder in '\<suite\>/pipelines' for each distinct data